top of page

 Jennifer Grim

-Hailed as "a deft, smooth flute soloist" by the New York Times, flutist Jennifer Grim has given solo and chamber performances throughout the United States, Latin America, Europe, and Asia.
-For over twenty years, she was the flutist of the award-winning Zéphyros Winds and the New York Chamber Soloists.
-She is a frequent guest artist with the Boston Chamber Music Society, Alpenglow Chamber Music Festival, Ensemble Flageolet, and has performed with such renowned ensembles such as the Chamber Music Society of Lincoln Center, St. Luke’s Chamber Ensemble, American String Quartet, and with members of the Takacs Quartet and St. Lawrence Quartet.
+For over two decades, Jennifer was the flutist of the award-winning Zéphyros Winds and the New York Chamber Soloists, and she continues to appear regularly with leading ensembles such as the Boston Chamber Music Society, Alpenglow Chamber Music Festival, and Ensemble Flageolet.
+Her wide-ranging collaborations include performances with the Chamber Music Society of Lincoln Center, St. Luke’s Chamber Ensemble, American String Quartet, and members of the Takács and St. Lawrence Quartets.

 bottom of page